An Analysis of Approximation Algorithms for Iterated Stochastic Integrals and a Julia and MATLAB Simulation Toolbox: Comparison of the algorithms and their performance

 In Figure~\ref{fig:error-vs-effort} the computed \maxL-errors are plotted versus the costs.
 Here, the cost is determined as the number of random numbers necessary to calculate the corresponding approximation for the iterated stochastic integral for each algorithm.
+To generate the random numbers we use the Mersenne Twister generator from Julia version 1.6.
 The steeper slope of the Wiktorsson and Mrongowius--R\"o{\ss}ler algorithms can be clearly seen.
 This confirms the higher order of convergence of these algorithms in contrast to the Fourier and Milstein algorithms.
 Furthermore, it is interesting to observe that the Wiktorsson as well as the Mrongowius--R\"o{\ss}ler algorithm perform better than their theoretical upper error bound given in Theorem~\ref{thm:approx-error-estimates}.
 This gives reason to suspect that the error estimates for both algorithms given in Theorem~\ref{thm:approx-error-estimates} are not sharp.